 How Does Child Support Work?

-Once you apply for child support services or when your local child support office receives a referral from another public assistance program, the wheels are in motion.
-We work to find the other parent, legally formalize parentage, set the order, and route the collected funds to the parent owed support.
+The process begins when you apply for child support services or when your local child support office receives a referral from another public assistance program.
+Then your local child support office works to find the other parent, legally formalize parentage, set the order, and route the collected funds to the parent owed support.

 Every state is different so contact your local child support office to learn more about the process as it applies to your case.
 Our Handbook provides more information on how child support works.